The Connection Between Menstruation and Prolapse Symptoms

 Hypopressives can Support you

-When it comes to Hypopressives, I have personally found that doing a solid hypopressive practice the day before menstruating makes for a much easier day one and two of my cycle.
+When it comes to Hypopressives for prolapse, I have personally found that doing a solid hypopressive practice the day before menstruating makes for a much easier day one and two of my cycle.
 Some people avoid practice on their first couple bleed days depending on how heavy their cramping is, however if you feel up to it, you could try a short practice and see how your symptoms feel.
 It is something to play around with and see what works for you.

 The main thing is to pay attention to your body, don’t punish yourself or assume it’s your fault, and know that with dedication and patience, it is entirely possible to improve symptoms of POP over time.